Are Sandals Good for Hiking? (Pros, Cons & Our Experience)

 what are hiking sandals

-Despite weighing less than hiking boots, hiking shoes, and trail runners, sandals provide significant arch support, grippy outsoles, durability, and great toe protection, on the closed-toe models at least.
+Despite their lightweight nature compared to hiking boots, shoes, and trail runners, sandals offer substantial arch support, grippy outsoles, and durability.

-They lack the features that most hiking sandals have, like firm rubber outsoles and adjustable heel or ankle straps.
+In contrast, hiking sandals typically feature firm rubber outsoles and adjustable heel or ankle straps, offering additional support and versatility.

 chaco sandals

-The utility of a hiking sandal depends on the terrain and weather you intend to travel in.
+The effectiveness of hiking sandals depends on the terrain and weather conditions of your journey.

 Are Hiking Sandals Comfortable?